-women formed a number of religious orders.
-Many, such as Saint Ignatius of Loyola (1491-1556) and Saint Vincent de Paul (c.
-1581-1660), devoted themselves to living the Works of Mercy.
-Others, such as Saint Teresa of Ávila (1515-1582). dedicated themselves to promoting spiritual renewal and working to reform religious orders and communities.
+In the centuries after the Council of Trent, holy men and women formed a number of religious orders.
+Many, such as Saint (spatials of Loyola (1497-1550) and Saint Vincent de Paul (c.
+1531-1650), devoted themselves to living the Works Trenss of Avial (s.
+1515-1582), dedicated themselves to promoting spiritual renewal and working to reform religious orders and communities.